AndyObtiva/glimmer-dsl-libui/README.md

 ## Packaging

-I am documenting options for packaging, which I have not tried myself, but figured they would still be useful to add to the README.md until I can expand further effort into supporting packaging.
+If you are building a productivity tool to help with your work, then packaging the app as a Ruby gem would be a good enough solution (already supported via [Application Scaffolding](#scaffold-application)).
+Otherwise, I am documenting options for native executable packaging, which I have not tried myself, but figured they would still be useful to add to the README.md until I can expand further effort into supporting packaging.

 For Windows, the [LibUI](https://github.com/kojix2/LibUI) project recommends [OCRA](https://github.com/larsch/ocra) (One-Click Ruby Application), which builds Windows executables from Ruby source.
 And, there is a newer fork of the project that supports newer versions of Ruby called [OCRAN](https://github.com/Largo/ocran).